 - The procedure takes about one to four hours to complete, depending on the scans needed.

 - You will be asked to remove jewelry or other metal objects and change into a gown for the exam.

 - You will be helped onto an examination table where you will lay flat on your back for the exam.

 - Your paramedic or technologist will insert a catheter (tiny tube) into a small vein in your arm.
 The radiopharmaceutical will be injected through the catheter.
 Additional compounds such morphine may be injected to help visualize the gallbladder.

 - A specialized scanner will be used to take images of your abdominal area while the radiopharmaceutical moves from your liver into your gallbladder and intestine.

 - After the procedure, you can return to your normal activities.
 The radiopharmaceutical is eliminated in your stool.

 - Be sure to tell the technologist about any illness or allergies you may have.
-Also, provide a list of your current medications and supplements.

 - Tell the technologist if you might be pregnant or are breastfeeding.
 There may be an alternate exam to avoid any risk to the developing baby.

 A radiologist who is trained to interpret Molecular Radiology examinations will analyze the images and send a report to the provider who referred you to ARA.
 The provider will then share the results with you.
-Your report will also be available on the patient portal within 15 days.